SuzukoUsami/Platformer/readme.md

  - if player has collected exact amount of coins(or more), arrow shows way to the doors,
  - red fly,
  - random traps,
- - hidden snail blocks the player,
+ - snail shell blocks the player,
  - luceg, just luceg,
  - add snek,
  - sword attack?